Leeway001Write/Toastball-Controller/README.md

 A web app for mobile to remote control a game of Toasterball

 ## To-do
-1. Implement Player 2 - Get cursor keys to work
+1. Fix crashing issues: no unresolved errors (try/catch), clean up & delay loops, check if threads (async) need cleaning up.
+2. Implement multiplayer - Resolve exceptions preventing multiplayer from working.
-2. Create an easier way to connect to the host from mobile, even if IP address has changed (currently IP address is just hard-coded into both index.html and the terminal output from main.go).
+3. Create an easier way to connect to the host from mobile, even if IP address has changed (currently IP address is just hard-coded into both index.html and the terminal output from main.go).
 Maybe create a QR code?
-3. See if it's possible to fake controller presence and input, allowing for 3rd and 4th players.